dfinity/motoko/doc/md/writing-motoko/incomplete-code.md

 ## Short-term holes

 Assuming that one has imported the prelude as follows:

 ``` motoko name=prelude
 import P "mo:base/Prelude";
 ```

-The developer can fill any missing expression with the following:
+You can fill any missing expression with the following:

 ``` motoko include=prelude
 P.xxx()
 ```

 The expression `xxx()` has type `None`, which is a subtype of every other type.
 This means the expression can plug any short-term gap in your code.
 `xxx()` will trap when executed.

 ## Long-term holes